PuneetGopinath/Sanitizers/.github/CONTRIBUTING.md

 ## Where can I contribute to BKS?

-You can contribute us by improving:
+You can contribute us by:

  * Improving docs
  * Translating docs, readme
  * Improving source code, examples and built-in tests
- * Visuals in different platforms, See [Visuals in readme](https://github.com/PuneetGopinath/Sanitizers#visuals), currently only termux (android)
+ * Visuals in different platforms, See [Visuals in readme](https://github.com/PuneetGopinath/Sanitizers#visuals), currently only termux (android) available

 ## Translating